Close Icon

 We have also teamed up with Zeal Tax, holiday let tax specialists, who offer a free tax helpline for Coast & Country owners.
 You can contact Zeal on 01633 499771, email sykesfamily@gozeal.co.uk or visit their website.

-Looking for advice on holiday let tax or the best place to buy a holiday home in South Devon?
-We can help.
+Looking for more information on holiday letting?
+From rules and regulations to the best place to buy a holiday home in South Devon, we can help.
 We’ve put together a selection of blogs to help answer your queries and take the hassle out of holiday letting:

 Please Note: The information contained in this article was accurate at the time of writing, based on our research.
 Rules, criteria and regulations change all the time, so please contact our prospective new owner team if you’d like to hear how.
 Nothing in this article constitutes the giving of financial, tax or legal advice to you; please consult your own professional advisor (accountant, lawyer etc). in this regard.
 If we have referred within the article to a third-party provider of unregulated holiday let mortgages, this is due to the fact that such mortgages aren’t currently regulated by the FCA.